thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 to vulnerabilities.
 For example, one system component enforces a security rule that is conditional on the type of identifier.
 This component misclassifies an IP address as an FQDN.
-A different component correctly classifies the identifier, but might incorrectly assume that rules regarding IP addresses have been enforced.
+A different component correctly classifies the identifier but might incorrectly assume that rules regarding IP addresses have been enforced.
 Consistent classification of identifiers avoids this problem.

 ## Multiple Presented Identifiers {#security-multi}